 What is the 'Community Service' half-credit awarded junior year?

 Students will be granted a half credit for their completion of the required service work and corresponding written reflections following their junior year.
 To be awarded the Community Service credit, students are required to complete 15 hours of service in their freshmen and sophomore year and are required to complete 25 hours of service in their junior year.
-Additionally students must complete a written reflection during each year.
-For more information regarding our service program, click here.
+Additionally students must complete a written reflection, click here.
 The Community Service credit will be awarded on a pass/fail basis and will not count towards a student's GPA.

 What is the 'Senior Service Project' half-credit awarded senior year?